Get insider access

 Anker Soundcore Liberty 4 NC Truly Wireless

-Despite their visual similarities, the Anker Soundcore Liberty 4 NC Truly Wireless are better earbuds than the Anker Soundcore P40i True Wireless.
-The Liberty 4 NC boast a much more effective ANC and passive isolation performance.
-They also support LDAC for high-quality audio.
-That said, if you're most concerned with latency, the P40i have significantly lower latency when you use them in 'Game Mode.'
-The P40i also have an IPX5 rating, which is slightly better than the IPX4 rating found on the Liberty 4 NC buds.
+The Anker Soundcore Liberty 4 NC Truly Wireless and Anker Soundcore P40i perform similarly with mostly minor differences.
+The Liberty 4 NC support LDAC for high-quality audio.
+Meanwhile, the P40i have significantly lower latency when you use them in 'Game Mode.'
+The P40i also have an IPX5 rating, which certifies better protection against water exposure than the IPX4 rating found on the Liberty 4 NC buds.
 Otherwise, they both have very similar app functionality.

 Anker Soundcore Space A40 Truly Wireless

-The Anker Soundcore Space A40 Truly Wireless are better than the Anker Soundcore P40i True Wireless if noise cancelling is your primary concern.
-The A40 trounces the P40i's ability to isolate you from external sounds across the full range, and the A40 leak less of your music, too.
-The A40 support the high-quality codec, LDAC, with a more neutral default sound profile, which is easier to fine-tune by having fewer peaks and dips.
-However, the P40i have a slightly longer battery life and are more stable with a better case, and the buds have a bit better IPX5 rating, instead of IPX4 on the A40.
-They otherwise share many of the same app features such as EQ, listening modes like ANC, and 'Game Mode' to reduce latency.
+The Anker Soundcore Space A40 Truly Wireless are quite similar to the Anker Soundcore P40i.
+Both the A40 and the P40i can isolate you from noise quite well.
+The A40 leak less audio and support the high-quality audio codec, LDAC.
+However, the P40i have a slightly longer battery life and are more stable.
+The buds also have somewhat better water resistance with an IPX5 rating instead of the IPX4 found on the A40.
+They otherwise share many of the same app features, such as a graphic EQ and 'Game Mode' to reduce latency.

-The Anker Soundcore P25i/P20i True Wireless are slightly more stripped down than the Anker Soundcore P40i True Wireless.
-The P25i/P20i lack active noise cancelling and only utilize the passive isolation provided by their ear tips and fit.
+The Anker Soundcore P25i are slightly more stripped down than the Anker Soundcore P40i.
+The P25i lack active noise cancelling and only utilize the passive isolation provided by their ear tips and fit.
 They both use the same app with an equalizer and low latency 'Game Mode.'
 They also share the same IPX5 rating against water splashes with similar continuous-use battery performance.
-However, the P40i have ANC, and while it's somewhat disappointing, it can make a difference.
-The P40i also support multi-device pairing, and their case stores four charges versus the P25i/P20i's two charges.
-Still, it likely depends on whether you want noise cancelling and your budget.
+However, the P40i have ANC, which makes them much more performant when dealing with background noise.
+The P40i also support multi-device pairing, and their case stores four charges versus the P25i's two charges.
+Still, the choice likely depends on whether you want noise cancelling and your budget.

 Anker SoundCore Life P3 Truly Wireless

-The Anker SoundCore Life P3 Truly Wireless have better noise isolation than the Anker Soundcore P40i True Wireless.
+The Anker SoundCore Life P3 Truly Wireless and Anker Soundcore P40i are both earbuds with a solid ANC system.
 The P3 deliver more consistent audio and leak less audio into the room.
-They share similar in-app features like EQ and virtual surround sound, as well as an IPX5 rating against water splashes.
-One key upside of the P40i is that their continuous battery life is over nine hours compared to the P3 only having just over 5.5 hours of battery with ANC on.
-Still, if ANC is most important, the P3 performs better.
+Meanwhile, both earbuds share similar in-app features like EQ and virtual surround sound, as well as an IPX5 rating against water splashes.
+One upside of the P40i is their continuous battery life, which is over nine hours compared to the P3's 5.7 hours of battery.

 Test Results